-Impacts will be minimised such that the proposal is acceptable, subject to the conditions below based on BS42020:2013.
-We recommend that submission for approval and implementation of the details below should be a condition of any planning consent.
+Impacts will be minimised such that the proposal is acceptable subject to the conditions below based on BS42020:2013.
+In terms of biodiversity net gain, the enhancements proposed will contribute to this aim.
+Submission for approval and implementation of the details below should be a condition of any planning consent: